UC Washington Program (UCDC)

 1608 Rhode Island Avenue, NW, Washington, D.C.
 20036

 The University of California hosts a system-wide academic and residential program for undergraduate students attending from each of the UC campuses.
-Housed within the UC Washington Center (UCDC), an 11-story, state of the art facility, convenient to public transportation and located in downtown D.C., the program provide undergraduates the opportunity to enrich their education while in residence for one quarter in the nation's capital.
-The program's principal activities include enrollment in credit-bearing courses, participation in academic internships, and opportunity to explore the many educational, cultural, and historical activities in the Washington D.C. area.
+Housed within the UC Washington Center (UCDC), an 11-story, state-of-the-art facility, convenient to public transportation and located in downtown D.C., the program provide undergraduates the opportunity to enrich their education while in residence for one quarter in the nation's capital.
+The program's principal activities include enrollment in credit-bearing courses, participation in academic internships, and the opportunity to explore the many educational, cultural, and historical activities in the Washington D.C. area.

 Program of Study

 UCDC is open to undergraduates from all majors.
 Preference is given to students who will have upper division standing by the start of the quarter in which they plan to participate, though 2nd-year students may participate if they have substantial work, internship, and/or volunteer experience on their resume.
 A GPA of at least 3.000 is recommended for admission although not required.
 Applicants are evaluated based on overall relevant employment, internship, and volunteer experiences, written statement, and letter(s) of recommendation (only one is required).

 Academic Year Component (11 weeks)

 Students earn academic credit and continue to be registered as full-time UC Davis students during the quarter in which they participate.

 - Internship (Mandatory; 8 units).
 Students work three to four days per week (24-32 hours per week) as interns in think-tanks, museums, Congress, federal agencies, interest groups, trade associations, research institutions, media corporations, or in other organizations related to the interests and objectives of individual students.